-Discussion in 'Health News and Research unrelated to ME/CFS' started by Andy, Jun 30, 2018.
+Discussion in 'Other health news and research' started by Andy, Jun 30, 2018.

 Why would doctors pay any attention to a woman complaining of tiredness or fatigue?
 When women mention these things its waved away - we all get tired, you've just had a baby, you've got two or three or more kids under age X what else do you expect, you have a job and kids and a home, your tiredness is normal, you're getting old, you're probably menopausal, you're too fat, you're too thin, you don't eat enough, you eat too much, you don't exercise enough.
 The list of excuses for not treating women for anything is very long.

 The worst problem associated with endometriosis is pain, not fatigue.
 Knife in the guts pain, being torn in half pain when you defecate, yanking the bladder out of the body pain when you pee, being drilled into pain that no amount of OTC painkillers will make a dent in.
 Doctors think many women who go to them with period pains (or any kind of pain, really) are attention-seeking, drug-seeking, liars.
 If they don't believe women about life-destroying pain why does anyone think that fatigue will be taken any more seriously?
 They'll just send them on to the shrinks and the MUS clinics to make them "disappear", feeling happy that they have a) saved their practice some money, b) got rid of an annoying problem.
 After all, so many doctors think women in pain are just mentally-ill wimps, they don't need to be taken seriously.

 I see articles like the one in the OP and it makes me so bloody furious because it won't make a shred of difference to anyone in real life.
 It's "make-work" just to get someone's name in the papers or to get some research published.

 "Fatigue is an under recognised symptom of endometriosis which could help identify the condition and improve the quality of life for millions of women, a study has said."